OceanGlidersCommunity/Nitrate_SOP/_sources/sections/nitrate_pre_deployment.md

 # Pre-deployment operations and calibrations
+Before any deployment a number of operations and checks have to be executed to ensure the proper functioning of any oceanographic instrument.
+For nitrate sensing instruments a calibration is also an important part of the pre-deployment procedures.

-## Operation after storage
+## Operations after removal from storage
+Before any measurement (UV & LoC) with a nitrate measuring instrument it is most important and strongly recommended that the instrument’s internal clock is properly set.
+This is particularly important for self-registering instruments with no data exchange with other instruments.
+If the clock is not properly set, the data can become untracable in space and time and thus basically useless.

+In Slocum gliders the clock offset of Deep SUNAs can be recovered by comparing glider timestamps and Deep SUNA timestamps for exactly matching nitrate concentrations which are sent in real-time from the Deep SUNA to the glider.
+It is however much better to set the clock properly before the deployment.

+### UV Spectrometers
+Instruments should be removed from storage and inspected according to the manufacturer's instructions.

+### Lab-on-Chip Instruments
+All the components of the hydraulic circuit must be inspected (lamp, tubing, reagent and standards bags, cadmium reduction column, syringe filter) and changed if necessary (keep ready supply of spare parts).

 ## Generic setup

 ### UV Spectrometers
-Before deployment a full function test of the UV spectrometer in the lab is recommended.
+Before a deployment a full function test of the UV spectrometer in the lab is recommended.
+The simplest way is to run some test measurements in waters with different nitrate concentrations.
+These concentrations do not necessarily need to be known as this is just a function test and no calibration.

-A running self-registering instrument should be immersed into water samples with different nitrate concentrations.
+For that a running self-registering instrument should be immersed into water samples with different nitrate concentrations.
+This can e.g. be different mixtures of filtered low nutrient surface water with deep water with higher nitrate concentratins.
-E.g. into distilled water (or low nutrient surface water) and, if available, into a sample from a deeper water mass which is known to contain nitrate.
 The instruments have to be able to detect the difference and, if calibrated, should give good values and, if not calibrated, should at least detect a difference of the correct order of magnitude.

-## General setup
-Before any measurement (UV & LoC) with a nitrate measuring instrument it is most important and strongly recommended that the instrument’s internal clock is properly set.

-In Slocum gliders the clock offset of Deep SUNAs can be recovered by comparing glider timestamps and Deep SUNA timestamps for exactly matching nitrate concentrations which are sent in real-time from the Deep SUNA to the glider.
-It is however much better to set the clock properly.
+### Lab-on-Chip Instruments

 ## Pre-deployment lab calibrations

+### General considerations
+Depending on the deployment area, the possible impact of instrumental interferences (warm-up drift) and environmental interferences (e.g. température, salinity, turbidity, dissolved and particulate organic matter) can be simulated in the lab to assess the sensor performances (calibration range, limit of detection, linearity, accuracy and uncertainty).
+These results from these preparatory measurements or considerations should be compiled in a detailed report.

-### Data traceability
+### Data and calibration quality control
 Cross-checking a measurement against a reference material with a certified value has become the most important test of the accuracy of a device or procedure for many environmental measurements.
-Certified reference materials (CRMs) for nutrient analysis have only recently become available due to the poor stability of solutions of dissolved nutrients.
+Certified reference materials (CRMs) for nutrient analysis have only recently become available due to the poor stability of solutions of nutrients.
 However materials are now available from the National Research Council of Canada (https://doi.org/10.4224/crm.2014.moos-3) and KANSO in Japan (http://www.kanso.co.jp/eng/production/).

 SCOR working group 147 (https://scor-int.org/group/147/) recommends the use of certified reference materials for every set of field measurements and has collaborated with the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) to make KANSO nutrient CRMs more widely available to purchase by the community (http://www.jamstec.go.jp/scor/background.html).